 August 23, 2019

-Zoe Aitken (pictured below) is the head of consulting at innovation consultancy Inventium and has over 15 years’ experience helping organisations to be more customer-centric.
+Zoe Aitken is the head of consulting at innovation consultancy Inventium and has over 15 years’ experience helping organisations to be more customer-centric.
 In this guest post, Aitken offers top tips to ensure brands are at their customer-centric best…

 The most innovative companies involve their customers from the very beginning of the innovation process.
 However, while many organisations might describe themselves as customer-centric, how they are engaging their customers is equally important.
 The wrong approach can lead to ‘phantom opportunities’ or worse yet, falsely validating early ideas.